codefellows/portland-201d3/ProjectWeekGuide.md

   - Uses domain models to encapsulate data and behavior -- OOP is required !
   - Contains no unnecessary code

-## Presentation

-On the last day of project week, present your project as a team in front of the class.
-Your level of participation and your presentation quality will contribute to your grade.
-- Explain your project's problem domain and your team's solution.
-- Explain the challenges that arose during project week and how your team overcame them.

 ---
 ---